 As it happened, the two bikers saw the movement of Brock’s energetic hips.
 They did not see the victim.
 She was most likely invisible to them as they cycled in the dark.
 Human eyes are, after all, attuned to and exquisitely sensitive to movement.
 Without Brock’s desperate grinding, the two men might have rolled on, unknowing of proximate tragedy and unable to offer help.

 But they didn’t roll on; they saw and they intervened.
 The police arrived.
 The victim vomited but did not wake up.
-Now lying in a hospital bed, the woman whose speech centers had been compromised didn’t stir for three hours as saline dripped into her bloodstream.
+Soon delivered to a hospital bed, the woman whose speech centers had been compromised didn’t stir for three hours as saline dripped into her bloodstream.
 Imagine her surprise when she finally opened her eyes, when she saw the tube in her arm and took in the strange surroundings.
 How did I get here?
 Am I okay?
 Will I survive?

 What if Brock Turner hadn’t raped her?
 What does the alternate history look like?
 We’ll never know.
 She might have died.
-Does that mean we have to think of Brock as a hero?
+You want irony?
+There’s irony.
+Does this mean we have to think of Brock as a hero?
 No, of course not.
 If Brock had ejaculated into his jeans, he probably would have got up, stumbled home, and perhaps read with horror the next morning about a dead body found by a dumpster.
 The biker-heroes, Peter Jonsson and Carl-Fredrik Arnt, might well have saved Brock Tuner from himself in addition to saving the victim.

 And what about the general public?
 As usual, we are NOT heroes.
 We think we are but we aren’t.
 We don’t deserve medals or self-administered pats on the back.
 We deserve nothing but scorn.
-Truth be told, we’re all idiots.
+Truth be told, we’re a ship of fools, mindlessly wandering where-ever the wind takes us.

 Consider this.
 We the people guaranteed that the victim of this terrible crime would suffer a long one-year trauma.
 Instead of a sensible system where Brock Turner can show remorse, do his time, pay some money, do probation, and do public service, we’ve set it up so that he is told, “defend yourself or your life is forfeit.”